 To combat this issue, you have three main options to choose from:

 Get wheels with a wider offset.
-The offset of a wheel tells you where the wheel’s centerline is located in relevance to the outer surface of the wheel hub.
+The wheel offset is a measurement that tells you where the wheel’s centerline is located relative to the outer surface of the wheel hub.
 The offset can be negative, zero, or positive, and the wheel center shifts further out as the offset decreases.
-Let’sLet’s say your stock wheel has an offset of -10mm.
-By installing wheels with an offset of -20 instead, the wheel shoots 10mm further out from the ATV, making the bike more stable when cornering.

 Install wheel spacers.
 If new wheels do not fit your budget, you can always install wheel spacers to achieve much of the same effect.